 Noom emphasizes calorie density, a measure of how many calories a food or beverage provides relative to its weight or volume.

-The program categorizes foods into a color system — green, yellow, and red — based on their calorie density and concentration of nutrients.
+The program categorizes foods by color — green, yellow, or orange — based on their calorie density and nutrient concentrations.

-Foods with the lowest calorie density, highest concentration of nutrients, or both, are considered green.
-Foods with the highest calorie density, lowest concentration of nutrients, or both, are labeled red, while yellow foods fall in between.
+Foods with the lowest calorie density, highest nutrient concentrations, or both are considered green.
+Foods with the highest calorie density, lowest nutrient concentrations, or both are labeled orange.
+Yellow foods fall in between.

 Calorie-dense foods contain a large number of calories in a small amount of food, whereas items of low calorie density have fewer calories in a large amount of food (

-Generally, low-calorie-dense foods, such as fruits and vegetables, contain more water and fiber and are low in fat.
+Generally, foods with low calorie density, such as fruits and vegetables, contain more water and fiber and are low in fat.

-On the other hand, high-calorie-dense foods, such as fatty fish, meats, nut butters, sweets, and desserts, typically provide fat or added sugars but lack water and fiber.
+On the other hand, foods with high calorie density, such as fatty fish, meats, nut butters, sweets, and desserts, typically provide fat or added sugars but lack water and fiber.

-Diets comprised mainly of low-calorie-dense foods and beverages are associated with less hunger, weight loss, and risk of chronic conditions like heart disease than diets rich in high-calorie-dense foods (
+Diets consisting mainly of foods and beverages with lower calorie density are associated with greater weight loss, reduced hunger, and a lower risk of chronic conditions, such as heart disease, than diets rich in foods with higher calorie density (

 Noom takes the opposite approach, offering flexibility by allowing all foods to fit into your diet.

-Because some high-calorie-dense foods like nuts contain important nutrients, and completely eliminating desserts and other treats is neither realistic nor worthwhile, Noom doesn’t forbid these items but encourages less of them.
+Because some more calorie-dense foods, such as nuts, contain important nutrients, and completely eliminating desserts and other treats is neither realistic nor worthwhile, Noom doesn’t forbid these items but encourages consuming less of them.